Managing difficult behaviour

 £14.95

 Would you like to develop a better relationship with the child you are caring for?
 Do you sometimes struggle to deal with your child’s tantrums, rudeness or aggression?
 Does your child often play up to get your attention?
-Does your child sometimes wind you up until you feel desperate?
+Do they sometimes wind you up until you feel desperate?

 If you answer yes to just some of these questions, this book is for you.